Degree: Bachelor of Science (B.Sc.)

 • Robotics and Autonomous Systems

-• Specialization in Informatics
+• Specialization Computer Science

-• Specialization in Sciences, Engineering, Economics (here the modules depend on your previously selected profile in the SEE subject).
+• Specialization Sciences, Engineering, Economics (here the modules depend on your previously selected profile in the SEE subject).

 Stays abroad